legendu-net/blog/misc/content/2017-06-17-install-python-packages-using-pip.markdown

 https://stackoverflow.com/questions/49940813/pip-no-module-named-internal

-## Install Python packages Locally
+## Install Python Packages Locally

 You can install Python packages to your local directory by specifying the `--user` option to `pip`.